 For most of us, realizing that we're gay, lesbian or bisexual isn't something that happens overnight.
 We don't go to sleep straight one day and wake up gay the next (or the opposite).
 It's not like, "Oh crap, looks like I got a zit in my sleep last night and I got gay!"

-Perhaps we have had crushes on people of the same sex, or perhaps we have felt very distinctly that our gender or sexual roles just aren't comfortable for us.
-While things that like certainly don't mean we are gay or bisexual, they are some clues that we might be.
-As we get to know the whole of ourselves better as we grow and mature over the years, we also get a better understanding and fuller knowledge of our sexuality and orientation, and getting to understand who we are isn't something we can usually do in a day: it's a lifelong process.
+Perhaps we have had crushes on people of the same or similar sex or gender, or perhaps we have felt very distinctly that heterocentric gender or sexual roles (roles still not always right, but still better suited to heterosexual people) just aren't comfortable for us.
+While things like that certainly don't mean we are queer for sure, they are some clues that we might be.
+As we get to know the whole of ourselves better and observe patterns in our attractions and relationships over the years, we also get a better understanding and fuller knowledge of our sexuality and orientation.
+Getting to understand who we are, in this respect like every other, isn't something we can usually do in a day: it's a lifelong process.

-Many teens have a lot of questions when it comes to homosexuality and bisexuality.
-In a culture that is often so damning of orientation and sexual identity outside heterosexuality, many teens become nervous when they feel attracted to those of the same sex, worried that they might be gay.
-Others suspect (or are even very sure) that they are homosexual or bisexual, but are afraid to say so either because they aren't completely sure and feel they will be branded in some way, or simply because they fear being rejected, outcast or scolded by their friends, family or community.
-While at least 8 million people in the United States are homosexual, a hard truth is that about 70 million people still think it is an "illness" or "perversion."
+Many young people have a lot of questions when it comes to homosexuality and bisexuality.
+In a culture often so damning of orientation and sexual identity outside heterosexuality, many become nervous if and when they feel attracted to those of the same or a similar sex or gender, worried that they might be gay.
+Others suspect or are sure they are homosexual or bisexual, but are afraid to say so either because they aren't 100% certain and feel they will be branded in some way, or simply because they fear being rejected, outcast or scolded by their friends, family or community.
+While at least 8 million people in the United States are homosexual, a hard truth is that millions of people do still think it is an "illness" or "perversion."
 Being nervous or afraid to come out is -- unfortunately -- very valid and understandable.

 No matter our orientation, the first step to making decisions about our sexual identity, and how we view that of others, is to know the answers to some basic questions.
 It's hard to make up our minds when we aren't all on the same page, or we aren't really sure what something means.
 Bear in mind that even people with adequate information sometimes don't agree with it, and define things differently because that information conflicts with their own beliefs, biases or fears or just with their own experiences or personal identity.
 All the same, there are some important facts that all of us -- gay, straight, and everything in between -- should know.

-Typically, a homosexual is defined as someone who is exclusively or primarily attracted, physically and emotionally, to others of the same sex or gender.
-A bisexual is defined as someone who can be or is attracted to those of any sex or gender, though not necessarily at the same time.
+Typically, a homosexual is defined as someone who is exclusively or primarily attracted, physically and emotionally, to others of the same sex or the same/similar gender.
+A bisexual or pansexual is defined as someone who can be or is attracted to those of any sex or gender, though not necessarily at the same time.
 In other words, like heterosexuals, homosexuals and bisexuals can be monogamous.
-A heterosexual is someone attracted exclusively or primarily to those of the opposite, or another, sex or gender.
+A heterosexual is someone attracted exclusively or primarily to those of the opposite, or a different, sex or gender.
+Queer is a word many of us use to describe being something other than heterosexual, or when gay, lesbian or bisexual don't seem to really sum up our orientations well, particuarly if and when we or people we are attracted to may also be gender nonconforming.

-Some people find these three spheres or orientations very limiting, because not everyone fits neatly into them, but instead, is attracted to different sexes -- and genders -- by varying degrees.
+Some people find the three general spheres or orientations -- heterosexual, homosexual, bisexual -- very limiting, because not everyone fits neatly into them, but instead, is attracted to different sexes and genders by varying degrees.
 For instance, a bisexual may be MOSTLY attracted to women, but sometimes attracted to men; a bisexual also may not even like the "bi" part of that term because gender isn't binary, and they are attracted to people of varied sexes and gender identities.
-A homosexual or heterosexual may occasionally be attracted to those of the opposite sphere, or someone's gender identity may be a bigger point of attraction than their biological sex.
+A homosexual or heterosexual may occasionally be attracted to those of an opposite sphere, or someone's gender identity may be a bigger point of attraction than their biological sex.
 If that is the case for you, it does not mean you are not what you think you are.
 Homosexuality, heterosexuality and bisexuality are terms to generalize sexual orientation in the widest sense.
-Ultimately, you should choose whatever term makes you most comfortable and feels most true to you, or create your own if none of them seem to feel right.
+Ultimately, you should choose or create whatever term makes you most comfortable and feels most true to you, or create your own if none of them seem to feel right.

 Most sexuality researchers and scholars agree that orientation is fixed and unchangeable to some degree, though how we enact it, how we identify, and what it means for us as individuals is more mutable or flexible.
 We also don't tend to know, right away, what our orientation is: again, that's often a process of gradual discovery over time.
 While we choose what to call ourselves, and perhaps go through many different stages in our lives to really feel out who and what we are on many different levels, for the most part, our orientation is believed to be at least partially hard-coded into us from a very early age.